Benchmarking quantum annealers using symmetries in embedded subgraphs: Results

 During the annealing process, the mirror couplings introduce correlations between the quantum spin states occupying the graph $G$ and its mirror counterpart $G^\prime$.
 These quantum correlations lead to spatial correlations between the solutions returned by the device for $G$ and $G^\prime$.
 When the device fails to return the ground state, these spatial correlations can be used as a measure of how close the solutions are to the true ground state.
 To demonstrate this, we chose $1000$ problem instances for which none of the lowest-energy solutions out of $1000$ annealing runs satisfied reflection symmetry about the mirror plane.
 For each lowest-energy solution of each such problem instance, we calculated the Hamming distance between each column of unit cells on graph $G$ and the corresponding mirror column on $G\prime$.
 The results for all $1000$ graph instances were averaged to reduce statistical fluctuations.
 These average Hamming distance measurements were further normalized by dividing by the number of functional qubits in the corresponding column of unit cells.
 Such a normalized measurement will yield a value of $0.5$ if the particular column and its mirror counterpart are completely uncorrelated, $0$ if the two columns are identical, and $1$ if the two columns satisfy spin-flip symmetry.

-FIG.~\ref{fig:ham_distance_1} shows the average Hamming distance as a function of the column index for different problem graph sizes on the two available quantum annealing machines.
+FIG.~\ref{fig:ham_distance_1} shows the average Hamming distance as a function of the column index for different problem graph sizes on the DWP and DWC devices.
 The column indices are counted from the mirror plane and increase with the distance from the mirror plane. ${Index = 1}$ (not shown in the graph) represents the column closest to the mirror plane which is directly coupled to its mirror counterpart via mirror couplings.
 As the spatial correlations get weaker with increasing distance from the mirror plane, the Hamming distance gradually increases with increasing column index for all curves.
 The curves for three different graph sizes ($16 \times 8$, $12 \times 8$, and $12 \times 6$) on the DWC show that this gradual increase in the Hamming distance successively becomes more pronounced as the problem size increases.
 A comparison of the two curves for the DWC and DWP for the $12 \times 6$ graph size clearly shows that the Hamming distance for the DWP increases more rapidly than that for the DWC.
 This leads to an interesting conjecture with regard to the performance of the two devices.
-As suggested by the results shown in FIG.~\ref{fig:success_prob_1}, the performance of the DWC is only marginally better than the DWP in terms of determining the true ground states.
+According to the results shown in FIG.~\ref{fig:success_prob_1}, we do not observe a noticeable difference in the performance of the DWC and DWP devices in terms of determining the true ground states.
 However, the comparison of Hamming distance curves indicates that the lowest-energy solutions provided by the DWC are considerably closer to the ground states than the ones provided by DWP.
 This suggests that the DWC may indeed outperform the DWP in terms of providing ``near'' optimal solutions, if not the optimal solution.